mwfj/CMU_15213_CSAPP3E_Lab/Concurrency_Basic/README.md

 Variables in threads C programs are mapped to virtual memory according to their storage classes:

 + ***Global variables :*** A global variable is any variable declared outside of a function.
-At run time, the read/write of virtual memory **contains exactly one instance of each global variable** that can be referenced by any thread.
+At run time, the read/write of virtual memory **contains exactly one instance of each global variable** that can be referenced by any threads.
 + ***Local automatic variable :*** A local automatic variable is one that is declared inside a function **without the `static` attribute**.
 At run time, **each thread's stack contains its own instances of any local automatic variables.** This is true even if multiple threads execute the same thread routine.
 + ***Local static variable :*** A local static variable is one that is declared inside a function **with the `static` attribute**.
 As with global variables. the read/write area of virtual memory **contains exactly on instance of each local static variable** declared in a program.